ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 | **verify_cert** | Yes | `/path/to/cert` | *Path to certificate or specify `false` if using self signed certificate* |
 | **search_timeout** | No | `300` | *Timeout for the AQL search to be specified in seconds* |

+#### 1.2.0 Changes
+Starting in version 1.2.0, more than one QRadar instance can be configured for SOAR case data synchronization.
+For enterprises with only one QRadar instance, your app.config file will continue to define the QRadar instance under the `[fn_qradar_integration]` section header.

+For enterprises with more than one QRadar instance, each instance will have it's own section header, such as `[fn_qradar_integration:qradar_instance_label]` where `qradar_instance_label` represents the message destination when QRadar Enhanced Data Migration (EDM) is paired with our QRadar Plugin for offense escalation.
+For instance the section header `[fn_qradar_integration:qradar_9_21_118_173_1110]` references the message destination `qradar_9_21_118_173_1110` created when the QRadar Plugin is configured for your IBM SOAR platform.

+For other configurations, `qradar_instance_label` can represent any label helpful to define you QRadar environment.
+Be aware that modifications to the EDM workflows may be needed to correctly pass this label through the `qradar_label` function input field.

 ### MSSP Configuration

 For this app, Circuits needs to be run on the config org so that the tab is created in the config org via an API call and then afterwards, the config push is run to push to the child orgs .